HaneenElameer/alx_html_css/README.md

 # alx_html_css
 # Headphones Website

-This project is a responsive webpage built using HTML, CSS, and JavaScript.
+This project is a responsive webpage built using HTML, CSS.
 It showcases a fictional company that provides headphones-related services.
 The website has sections for "What we do", "Our results", and "Contact us", and it is designed to work well across both desktop and mobile devices.

 ## Table of Contents
 1. [Features](#features)